-If you are the respondent, you may use a Minor civil dispute - counter application form, to lodge a counter application against the applicant.
-This applies when your claim arises out of the same situation, you dispute the applicant's allegations and you want to request an alternative Tribunal decision.
-For example, a dispute over rent arrears may relate to a repair dispute.
-You could lodge a counter application to seek a decision about the repairs.
+If you are the respondent, you may use a QCAT form 8, Minor civil dispute - counter application form, to lodge a counter application against the applicant.
+This applies when your claim arises out of the same situation and you want to dispute the applicant's allegations and request an alternative Tribunal decision.

+For example, a dispute over your bond refund may relate to a repair dispute.
+You could lodge a counter application to dispute the bond claim and seek a rent decrease or compensation order about the repairs.
 You may use this form instead of making a separate application.
 This means both applications may be heard and decided together.